 Consider adding a NOTE in VSEI telling something like: 1) AVC can reference VSEI for enabling the inclusion of only those SEI messages for which the SEI payloads are specified in VSEI but the syntax has not been extended; 2) HEVC and VVC can reference VSEI for enabling the inclusion of SEI messages for which the SEI payloads are specified in VSEI regardless of whether the syntax has been extended or not.

 Reported errata items for HEVC

 General

-Besides those errata items directly included below in this Section, JVET-AH1006 also includes some HEVC errata changes (in addition to some amendments).
+Besides those errata items directly included below in this section, JVET-AH1006 also includes some HEVC errata changes (in addition to some amendments).

 Publication status background

 Rec.
 ITU-T H.265